 Which teeth whitening methods work?

-The general public is constantly being exposed to high-resolution images of perfect teeth in the media and this is causing people to be unsatisfied with their own yellow, discolored teeth.
+The general public is constantly being exposed to high-resolution images of perfect teeth and this is causing people to be unsatisfied with their own yellow, discolored teeth.

-The effectiveness of the available whitening options varies greatly with some methods delivering safe, excellent results while others can actually do more harm than good.
+However, the effectiveness of whitening options varies greatly with some methods delivering excellent results while others can do more harm than good.

 In this article, Dr. Lara continues her series on teeth whitening by discussing the methods that work and exposing the ones that don’t.